7ejasVijay/7ejasVijay/README.md

 - I’m always looking to collaborate on something interesting
 - Ask me about the cosmos or anything mythological, it will be a fun conversation
 - Fun fact: I like to watch anime, Favs: One Piece, Solo Leveling
-- Fav game: Warhammer 40K
+- Favorite game: Warhammer 40K

 ## Technologies & Tools